What Is Mother Jones?

-Pretty damn well, if two National Magazine Awards for General Excellence, the praise of many media columnists, increases in print subscriptions, the doubling of our Web traffic, and the launch of an eight-reporter DC bureau is any indication.
+Pretty damn well, if two National Magazine Awards for General Excellence, the praise of many media columnists, increases in print subscriptions, the septupling of our web traffic, and the launch of an nine-reporter DC bureau is any indication.
 We're just saying. (back to top)

 Wasn't Michael Moore an editor?

 Yes, he was, for about three issues back in 1986.
 Michael and MoJo famously parted ways–he sued, we settled, he took the money and used it to make Roger and Me–long before current management came on the scene.
 We wish Michael continued luck and health and would love to buy him a beer, or a latte, the next time he's in San Francisco. (back to top)